ACEDS DETROIT CHAPTER ANNUAL MEMBERSHIP

-A 5 hour Certificate of Attendance will be available to attorneys for self-reporting CLE in states that have this requirement.
-Additionally, a 5 hour Certificate of Attendance will be provided for CEDS recertification for all ACEDS-certified attendees.
+A 5 hour Certificate of Attendance was provided to attorneys for self-reporting CLE in states that have this requirement.
+Additionally, a 5 hour Certificate of Attendance was provided for CEDS recertification for all ACEDS-certified attendees.

-Please note that both the Cocktail Reception and the Symposium itself will be held inside the Greektown Hotel (1200 Saint Antoine Street, Detroit, MI), NOT the Greektown Casino.
-Please come to the hotel's Bistro 555 Lounge for the Cocktail Reception.
-The Symposium will be held in the Greektown Hotel Ballroom, located on the hotel's 5th floor.
+Please note that both the Cocktail Reception and the Symposium itself were held inside the Greektown Hotel (1200 Saint Antoine Street, Detroit, MI), NOT the Greektown Casino.
+The cocktail reception was held at the hotel's Bistro 555 Lounge.
+The Symposium was held in the Greektown Hotel Ballroom, located on the hotel's 5th floor.

-If you have any special dietary needs, please email our Board Secretary, Ingrid Evert - email@example.com
+Special dietary needs - Board Secretary, Ingrid Evert - firstname.lastname@example.org

-Thank you to our phenomenal sponsors, who allow us to deliver this exceptional event:
+Thank you to our phenomenal sponsors, who allowed us to deliver this exceptional event:

 Catalyst - Guild Sponsor

 Nextpoint - Gold Sponsor

 June 18, 2018 – "ACEDS Detroit Chapter Third annual Wine & Cheese Social"